-You have likely heard a lot about matcha in recent weeks.
-Anyone who paid attention to fashion week knows that matcha shots were the “it beverage.”
+You have likely heard a lot about matcha from your health-conscious friends, and anyone who paid attention to fashion week knows that matcha shots were the “it beverage” of the event.
+This leads many to wonder— what exactly is so special about matcha?

-As hard as it can be to believe, many dedicated coffee drinkers are ditching the bean in favor of drinking matcha.
+As hard as it can be to believe, many dedicated coffee drinkers are ditching the bean in favor of drinking green tea matcha.
 If all of this buzz has you curious about matcha, you have come to the right place.
-Here are a few things you should know about this exhilarating drink.
+Here are a few things you should know about this exhilarating drink, and why you maybe should start drinking this special green tea.

-When the leaves are harvested, they air dry.
-Then they are milled into a very fine powder.
-The powder can be mixed with hot water or steaming milk.
+When the leaves are harvested, they are left to air dry.
+They then are milled into a very fine powder.
+The powder can be mixed with hot water or steaming milk to make a delicious and health-conscious green tea.
 It’s best to use a whisk during the mixing process.

 How Is Matcha Consumption Different from Other Green Tea?

-Matcha, when translated, means “powdered tea.”
-When you order green teas or other teas, the dried leaves of the tea are infused with hot water.
-Then the tea leaves are discarded.
+Matcha translates to “powdered tea.”
+When you order green teas or other teas, the dried leaves of the tea are infused into hot water, you let the tea steep, and then the bag of tea leaves is discarded.

-However, when you drink matcha, you are drinking the actual leaves.
-These leaves have been ground into a fine powder.
-Traditionally, about one teaspoon of matcha powder is mixed with one cup of hot water.
-You do not want to bring the water to a boil.
-You just want it to be hot.
-You will use a bamboo whisk until the mixture froths.
+However, when you drink matcha, you are mixing in and drinking the actual leaves.
+The green powder is actually all of the leaves that have been dried and grounded up.
+Traditionally, about one teaspoon of matcha powder is mixed with one cup of hot water to make matcha tea.
+You do not want to bring the water to a boil— you just want it to be hot.
+You can use a bamboo whisk until the mixture froths, keeping the same delicious taste while offering a different texture.

 What Are the Health Benefits of Matcha?

+Matcha can be found at many health-conscious coffee shops and grocery stores, and it is a common commodity within the wellness community.
 Matcha is made from the highest quality tea.
-Since you are ingesting whole tea leaves, you get a higher level of nutrients than you would with steeped green tea.
+Since you are ingesting whole tea leaves, you get a higher level of nutrients and energy than you would with simply steeped green tea.

 Matcha provides small amounts of vitamins and minerals.
 It is full of antioxidants called polyphenols.
-These antioxidants are thought to lower cancer risk, lower heart disease risk, improve blood sugar regulation, lower blood pressure, and fight against aging.
-They have also been shown to boost a person’s metabolism and slow or halt the growth of cancer cells.
+These antioxidants are said to lower your risk of cancer and heart disease risk, improve blood sugar regulation, lower blood pressure, and fight against aging.
+Matcha has also been shown to boost a person’s metabolism and slow or halt the growth of cancer cells, making it a great addition to any health-conscious or homeopathic diet.

-Matcha’s other benefits include improved bone strength and increased brain function.
+Matcha’s other benefits include improved bone strength and increased brain function since it provides a lot of energy.
 This includes improved memory and cognitive skills.
-People who drink matcha have been shown to have positive changes in their cholesterol numbers.
+People who drink matcha have been shown to have positive changes in their cholesterol numbers as well.

-Athletes are using matcha to reduce exercise-induced muscle pain.
-It allows them to minimize the time they need to recover after an intense run.
-The EGCG in matcha may protect you against colds and the flu.
+Athletes are also using matcha to reduce exercise-induced muscle pain.
+It allows them to minimize the time they need to recover after an intense run or workout.
+The EGCG properties in matcha may protect you against colds and the flu, providing you with a good way to strengthen your immune system naturally.
 This is important to athletes who may suffer from suppressed immunity during rigorous training.

-Research discussed in the International Journal of Sports Nutrition and Medicine suggests that the mix of catechin, antioxidants, and caffeine found in matcha improves the body’s fat burning ability.
-Still, more research needs to be done before the medical community can qualify matcha as an effective fat burner.
+Research discussed in the International Journal of Sports Nutrition and Medicine suggests that the mix of catechin, antioxidants, and caffeine found in matcha improves the body’s fat burning ability and can lead to healthy weight loss.
+More research needs to be done before the medical community can qualify matcha as an effective fat burner, but it has similar caffeine properties to coffee, and we know that coffee is a great weight loss stimulant.

 Matcha has been shown to have a calming effect on the body.
 L-theanine is an amino acid that many feel produces a sense of ease and calm.
-Although matcha is a caffeinated drink that has higher caffeine level than other teas, you can drink it without suffering jitters thanks to L-theanine.
+Although matcha is a caffeinated drink that has higher caffeine level than most other teas, you can drink it without suffering jitters thanks to L-theanine amino acid present in this green tea.

 If you are a tea drinker, you have probably already experienced this sensation.
 Most teas can give you a gentle buzz.
 We don’t recommend that you make this a late night drink because the caffeine may interfere with your sleeping patterns.
-However, you should feel okay drinking it during the day.
+However, you can definitely enjoy drinking it throughout the day.

 Ancient Traditions Linked to Drinking Matcha

 Matcha drinking and its preparation are at the heart of tea ceremonies.
-It has been linked to meditation.
-This is one reason for its increased popularity as meditation is becoming common in Western life.
+It has been linked to meditation across many cultures.
+This is one reason for its increased popularity as meditation is becoming more common in Western societies.

 Preparing matcha allows people to slow down.
 It allows them to be in the moment.
-It allows them to experience benefits that go well beyond the physical benefits experienced by drinking matcha.
-There is ample evidence showing the benefit of proper meditation.
+It allows them to experience some advantages that go well beyond the physical benefits one experiences when drinking matcha.
+There is ample evidence showing the benefit of proper meditation, and since matcha is associated with it, we can assume a positive overall health correlation.

-When done right, meditation can reduce inflammation, lower blood pressure, boost self-esteem, control binge eating, and increase a person’s compassion.
-Slowing down and taking the time to meditate reduces cortisol levels and stress.
+When one is able to focus, meditation can reduce inflammation, lower blood pressure, boost self-esteem, control binge eating, and even increase a person’s compassion and empathy.
+Slowing down and taking the time to meditate reduces cortisol levels and stress, leading to a much better overall health.

 How Do You Consume Matcha?

-Matcha has a unique taste.
-Some have compared it to spinach or grass.
-It has an umami-taste to it.
-Many sweeten the tea to improve its taste.
+Matcha has a very unique taste.
+Some have compared it to spinach or grass with a little bit of a sweetness.
+It has a umami-taste to it.
+Many use additional sweeteners to improve its taste, although many like it natural, too.

-There are differences in matcha quality.
-These will affect the taste and health benefits of the tea.
+There are vast differences in matcha quality due to the leaves themselves as well as the method of production.
+These will affect the taste and health benefits of the tea, so its best to buy from a trusted source.
 Some stores offer a matcha powder mix.
-It is like hot chocolate, but instead of cocoa it has ground matcha.
-When you look at the ingredients, you will see that the primary ingredient is sugar.
-We do not recommend these products.
+It is like hot chocolate, but instead of cocoa, it’s ground matcha.
+However, when you look at the ingredients in products like these, you will see that the primary ingredient is sugar.
+We do not recommend these products as it will not help with weight loss, heart disease, or your overall health and wellness.

-As mentioned in the outset, growing and harvesting matcha is a time consuming task.
-A quality product will be expensive.
-Purchasing a low-priced product should set off alarms.
-You are getting it for cheap because the quality is cheap.
-Look for matcha that has been USDA certified organic.
-Make sure it has been tested by third parties for contaminants.
-You want a product that comes from Japan.
+Growing and harvesting matcha is a time consuming task.
+A quality product may be a bit more expensive.
+Purchasing a low-priced product shouldn’t be the focus.
+If you find very cheap matcha, it almost definitely corresponds with its poor quality.
+Look for matcha that has been USDA certified organic, and make sure it has been tested by third parties for contaminants.
+You definitely want a product that comes from Japan as this will be the highest quality fine powder.

 Higher quality matcha will already have a natural sweet taste.
 Low quality matcha will be bitter.
 This is another reason to only purchase your matcha from companies that are known for their high quality control.